 Additionally, the Project would be served by VVTA.
 This existing transit service would continue to serve its ridership in the area and may also serve employees of the Project site.
 The proposed Project would not alter or conflict with existing transit stops and schedules, and impacts related to transit services would not occur.
 There are currently no plans for future bicycle infrastructure within the Project area.
-The proposed Project would not conflict with plans to implement Class II facilities and impacts related to bicycle facilities would not occur.
+The proposed Project would not occur.
 A 12-foot sidewalk would be constructed along the proposed 'A' Street and Yucca Terrace Drive.
 Sidewalk area would be dedicated to the City as part of the Project.
-There are currently no plans for future pedestrian infrastructure connections within the Project area.
+There are currently no plans for future sithin the Project area.
 Therefore, the proposed Project would not conflict with a plan, ordinance, or policy addressing roadway circulation, and impacts would be less than significant.